nginx/unit-docs/source/news/2022/unit-1.28.0-released.rst

 The :samp:`status` object contains three nested objects:

-The :samp:`connections` object provide detailed information about the client connections to the Unit instance or, specifically, to its listeners.
+- The :samp:`connections` object provides detailed information about the client connections to the Unit instance or, specifically, to its listeners.
 Here, :samp:`accepted` and :samp:`closed` are total values accumulated over the instance's lifetime; restarting Unit resets the total values.

-On the contrary, :samp:`active` and :samp:`idle` are spot values representing the number of active or idle requests at one of the listeners that Unit exposes.
+- In contrast, :samp:`active` and :samp:`idle` are spot values representing the number of active or idle requests at one of the listeners that Unit exposes.

 The :samp:`requests` object holds the total number of requests to all exposed listeners since the last restart.